gvwilson/sql-tutorial/index.md

 ## null: yet another database

--   *entity-relationship diagram* (ER diagram) shows relationships between tables
+-   _Entity-relationship diagram_ (ER diagram) shows relationships between tables
 -   Like everything to do with databases, there are lots of variations

 ![assay database table diagram](./img/assays_tables.svg)